 Explain to the youth that using the wrong or improperly fitted equipment is a major cause for injuries in playing games and sports.
 For example, playing tennis with a badly strung racquet while wearing worn-out shoes can be just as dangerous as playing football without shoulder pads!

 Ask young people if they can think of any equipment they have used or have seen others wear while playing sports or doing other physical activities.

-Remind young people that before wearing protective equipment or playing, they should always check equipment for proper fit and replace worn out equipment.
+Remind young people during this health safety lesson, that before wearing protective equipment or playing, they should always check equipment for proper fit and replace worn-out equipment.
 For example, replace a child’s bike helmet if it:

 - has been in a bike accident